MadInventorQDB/DOPipeline/README.md

 - **Backup:** Perform differential backups by only copying changed files, optimizing storage and time.
 - **Restore:** Restore files from a specific backup date, ensuring data integrity and availability.
 - **Query:** List all available backup dates for easy management and selection.
+- **Duplicate Detection:** Identify groups of duplicate files within a directory and log them.
 - **Interactive Prompts:** User-friendly prompts for required inputs when command-line arguments are not provided.
 - **Data Persistence:** Maintains file hashes and backup dates for efficient backup operations.